Computer-Tsu/Time/README.md

 ### At present, daylight saving time in the United States

-begins at 2:00 a.m. on the second Sunday of March (at 2 a.m. the local time time skips ahead to 3 a.m. so there is one less hour in the day)
+ - begins at 2:00 a.m. on the second Sunday of March (at 2 a.m. the local time time skips ahead to 3 a.m. so there is one less hour in the day)

-ends at 2:00 a.m. on the first Sunday of November (at 2 a.m. the local time becomes 1 a.m. and that hour is repeated, so there is an extra hour in the day)​
+ - ends at 2:00 a.m. on the first Sunday of November (at 2 a.m. the local time becomes 1 a.m. and that hour is repeated, so there is an extra hour in the day)​

 -----

-0:00 is midnight (or 12:00 A.M.)
+0:00 is midnight (or 12:00 A.M.)<br>
-12:00 is noon (or 12:00 P.M.)
+12:00 is noon (or 12:00 P.M.)<br>
 Every day has two midnights and midnight is between two days and doesn't belong to either.
 So the correct description is 'the midnight between Monday and Tuesday', or 'the 25th - 26th midnight' alternatively use 23:59:59 or 0:00:01 instead.

 -----

-https://gist.github.com/Computer-Tsu/e4d673bf61573b8d6ea1bc50a71003cd
+Show the time on prompt (Windows/DOS) https://gist.github.com/Computer-Tsu/e4d673bf61573b8d6ea1bc50a71003cd

 -----

-EST = UTC -5, EDT = UTC -4
+EST = UTC -5, EDT = UTC -4<br>
-CST = UTC -6, CDT = UTC -5
+CST = UTC -6, CDT = UTC -5<br>
-MST = UTC -7, MDT = UTC -6
+MST = UTC -7, MDT = UTC -6<br>
-PST = UTC -8, PDT = UTC -7
+PST = UTC -8, PDT = UTC -7<br>

-New Windows installs default to Pacific time.
+New Windows installs default to Pacific time.<br>
-You can add a second clock to Windows system tray and it can be Universal Coordinated Time.
+You can add a second clock to Windows system tray and it can be Universal Coordinated Time.<br>
-When an app or OS doesn't provide UTC or GMT as a choice, choose Reykjavik.
+When an app or OS (Google Android) doesn't provide UTC or GMT as a choice, choose Reykjavik for UTC.<br>

+Very Old devices may use daylight savings date range ___